longhorn/longhorn/docs/upgrade.md

 Access Longhorn UI.
 Periodically refresh the page until the version in the bottom left corner of the screen changes.
 Wait until websocket indicators in bottom right corner of the screen turn solid green.
-Navigate to `Setting> Engine Image` and wait until the new Engine Image is `Ready`.
+Navigate to `Setting->Engine Image` and wait until the new Engine Image is `Ready`.

+### From Longhorn deployment yaml

+If you didn't change any configuration during Longhorn installation, follow [the official Longhorn Deployment instructions](../README.md#deployment) to upgrade.

+Otherwise you will need to download the yaml file from [the official Longhorn Deployment instructions](../README.md#deployment), modify it to your need, then use `kubectl apply -f` to upgrade.

 ## Upgrade Longhorn engine

 **ALWAYS MAKE BACKUPS BEFORE UPGRADE THE ENGINE IMAGES.**

 ### Offline upgrade
-If live upgrade is not available (e.g. from v0.1/v0.2 to v0.3), or the volume stuck in degraded state:
+If live upgrade is not available (e.g. before v0.3.3), or the volume stuck in degraded state:
 1. Follow [the detach procedure for relevant workloads](upgrade.md#detach-volumes).
 2. Select all the volumes using batch selection.
 Click batch operation button `Upgrade Engine`, choose the engine image available in the list.
 It's